swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

 The task handles produced by `runChild` should never escape the scope in which they are created, although there is no language mechanism to enforce this.
-Moreover, the difference between detached and child tasks becomes blurred: both return the same `Task.Handle` type, but some have extra restrictions while others don't.
+Moreover, the difference between detached and child tasks becomes blurred: both return the same `Task` type, but some have extra restrictions while others don't.
 So while it is possible to maintain structured concurrency with a future-centric design, it requires more programmer discipline (even for otherwise simple tasks), and provides less structure for the Swift compiler, optimizer, and runtime to use to provide an efficient implementation of child tasks.

 ## Future directions